 To make a call, begin by lifting the handset.
 Depending on configuration, the phone can autodial or accept a speed-dial entry via the keypad.
-If speed dial is disabled, you can begin dialing to any phone number after lifting the handset and press # to call.
+If speed dial is disabled, you can begin dialling to any number after lifting the handset.